 John Stanley – 22 July 1355

-‘Despite all these cracks it isn’t soft.
-Strange!
+‘Despite all these cracks, the stone isn’t soft.
+Strange! it is almost like the cracks they have been deliberately engraved.
 Black and gold, the same colours as your tabard, is that a Trencavel pennant?’

 ‘Hmm, I think not… you are correct about the colours…I just don’t recognize it… thought I suppose it could be; given the history of this place.
 It is a bit military for a bedroom don’t you think?’

-Later in the morning, he walked with Ximene close to the river along the valley below St Feriole.
+Later in the morning, John walked with Ximene close to the river along the valley below St Feriole.
 It was the very essence of a summer’s day.
-The sun was fierce but in the shadow of the trees it was cool and fragrant.
+The sun was fierce but in the shadow of the trees, it was cool and fragrant.
 The trees and shrubs along the riverbank hid their progress, from the Château, from St Feriole.

-He told Ximene of the dream and how she had come to him in the dream. “ I was so close to death Ximene.
-If it had not been for you I might well have died.
+He told Ximene of the dream and how she had come to him in the dream. “ If it had not been for you I might well have died.
 However I have survived and now we are living, together, in what feels like Paradise.
 I can’t remember, is Paradise beyond the Elysian Fields?’

 She ran her hands down over her breasts.
-‘When you were unconcious I heard you muttering about gods and goddesses, so now I will be the goddess.’
+‘When you were unconscious I heard you muttering about gods and goddesses, so now I will be the goddess.’

 John took a deep breath.